 8. Ion Exchange

-Of note is that these filters require regular recharging to work for an extended period.
+These filters require regular recharging to work for an extended period.
 This is accomplished by adding harmless ions for replacement.

-- It can soften hard water.
+- Can soften hard water

-- Requires regular maintenance.
+- Requires regular maintenance

 Types of Water Filters